 6. Kelleys Island, Ohio

-An island on Lake Erie, Kelleys Island is a short ferry ride from Marblehead, Ohio.
-Cars are limited on the island and golf carts or bikes are the primary mode of transportation.
-With tons of public parks and beaches, nature preserves, museums and mini-golf, there’s something for kids of all ages.
-Kelleys Island is a great day trip (it’s a short distance from Cedar Point) or a long weekend.
+An island on Lake Erie, Kelleys Island is a 20-minute ferry ride from Marblehead, Ohio, about four miles offshore.
+Cars are limited on the island and golf carts or bikes are the primary mode of transportation, which kids find immediately delightful.
+With tons of public parks and beaches, nature preserves, museums, and mini-golf, there is something for every age.
+Kelleys Island makes a great day trip (Cedar Point is about 12 miles from Marblehead, making a combo trip very doable) or a long weekend.

 7. Devil’s Tower, Wyoming

-Named as the first national monument in 1906, Devil’s Tower is great family-friendly spot for families who like to camp or travel in an RV.
-It’s a two and a half hour drive from the Badlands and seven hours from Yellowstone National Park, making it the perfect stop on a family road trip.
-In addition to the amazing rock formations, Devil’s Tower also boasts several kid-friendly hiking trails and amazing stargazing.
+Named the first national monument in the United States in 1906, Devil’s Tower is a great family-friendly spot for families who like to camp or travel in an RV.
+It is about a two-and-a-half-hour drive from the Badlands and seven hours from Yellowstone, making it a natural stop on a family road trip through the region.
+In addition to the striking volcanic rock formation itself, Devil’s Tower also has several kid-friendly hiking trails and some of the best stargazing in the country.

 8. Jekyll Island, Georgia

-Located off the coast of Georgia, Jekyll Island is filled with beaches—including driftwood beaches that are like natural climbing structures for kids—and kid-friendly activities.
-Take a cruise to spot dolphins, look for alligators, or if you’re really lucky, watch a healthy sea turtle released into the sea from the Georgia Sea Turtle Center.
-Families can also rent bikes, play mini-golf or stroll through the historic center.
-Lodging option range from campgrounds to five-star resorts and everything in between.
-The best time to visit is in the fall when the temps are warm but the summer crowds have dispersed.
+Located off the coast of Georgia, Jekyll Island is filled with beaches, including driftwood beaches that are basically natural climbing structures for kids, plus a solid lineup of family-friendly activities.
+Take a cruise to spot dolphins, keep an eye out for alligators, or if timing is on your side, watch a healthy sea turtle released into the sea from the Georgia Sea Turtle Center.
+Families can also rent bikes, play mini-golf, or stroll through the historic district.
+Lodging options range from campgrounds to full-service resorts.
+The sweet spot for a visit is fall, when temperatures are still warm but the summer crowds have cleared out.

 9. Broken Bow, Oklahoma